Tag: secure homelab

 Media Servers

-TrueNAS works seamlessly with media servers like Plex and Emby.
+TrueNAS works smoothly with media servers like Plex and Emby.
 Store your media files on a dedicated dataset and configure your media server to access them.
 This setup allows you to stream movies, TV shows, and music directly from your NAS.

 💡 Pro Tip: Use SSDs for your media dataset if you frequently access large files.
 This improves performance and reduces buffering.